NeuroStar TMS Therapy® is available to patients by prescription only and is delivered under the supervision of a psychiatrist.

 In clinical trials, most patients who benefited from NeuroStar TMS Therapy experienced results by the fourth week of treatment.
 Some patients may experience results in less time, while others may take longer.
 You should discuss your depression symptoms with your physician throughout the treatment course.
 If symptoms persist or worsen, you should discuss this with your doctor and to consider other antidepressant treatment options.

-To schedule an appointment or for more information about how SCTMSC and TMS Therapy might be a good fit for you, please visit our NEXT STEP page.
+To schedule an appointment or for more specific information about how SCTMSC and TMS Therapy might be a good fit for you, go to our NEXT STEP page and complete the Online Patient History Form.